ScalarSoftware/blog/_posts/2019-03-15-why-most-companies-dont-need-kubernetes.md

 Kubernetes has gained a lot of popularity recently in the industry and a lot of people are considering using it in production.
 Before you consider using Kubernetes, you need to understand what your use-case is so you can determine if Kubernetes is a good fit for your organization.

-I’m a fan of Kubernetes and the problems it solves but I don’t think most companies have a proper use-case for using it.
+While I am a fan of Kubernetes and the problems it solves but I don’t think most companies have a proper use-case for using it.
 If you’re able to keep things as simple as possible, I would recommend doing that instead of introducing a complex system.

 ## Why should you avoid Kubernetes?

-Below we will outline a few reasons why your company should avoid using Kubernetes.
+Below I will outline a few reasons why your company should avoid using Kubernetes.

 ### Kubernetes is complex

 Kubernetes introduces a lot of complexity for development teams.
 The reason why this is a problem is that your development team has to spend the time to learn another tool.
 Creating and operating a cluster is complex and isn’t something that most people know how to do.
-Kubernetes also has a lot of moving pieces and isn’t something you can learn overnight.
-Becoming an expert in Kubernetes takes a long time.
+Kubernetes also has a lot of moving pieces which is why it isn’t something you can learn overnight.

 ### Your applications are simple

 If you have a small number of applications that don’t receive a lot of traffic, then you should look at alternatives.
-Kubernetes becomes useful when you are following a microservices pattern and have many different services with similar configurations.
+Kubernetes becomes useful when you're following a microservices pattern and have many different services with similar configurations.

-### You run everything in the Cloud
+### You run everything in the cloud

 If you already run everything in the cloud, I don’t see the advantage of using Kubernetes.
 Kubernetes is great for companies that are looking to use their on-prem infrastructure as well as cloud infrastructure to create a hybrid cloud.
 This is typically done by companies that need to maintain a high level of availability for their applications.
 Unless you’re running a highly critical application that needs to provide a high uptime for users, it doesn’t make sense.